-- The GTA should read the assignments and sit in on the mentor's class in order to observe how the class progresses and to maintain a clear perception of the development of ideas and demands upon the students and the professor over the course of the semester. - The mentoring professor should meet regularly with the GTA being mentored to reflect upon the class meetings and answer any questions. - The GTA should be given the opportunity to teach at least three, but no more than five, classes in the course during the semester. - The GTA should be actively involved on a limited basis in evaluating or responding to essays and any other work over the course of the semester.
-For instance, the GTA might evaluate a duplicate set of papers and compare notes with those of the mentoring professor.
-If the GTA is a seasoned and experienced teacher, then s/he might be entrusted with evaluating a set of papers, particularly if the papers cover a unit taught by the GTA.
-The mentoring professor will need to review and approve the GTA's evaluations in order to insure that consistent standards are being applied. - By the end of the semester, the GTA should produce a detailed working syllabus, including outlines of five to ten lesson plans for her/his own course. - Also by the end of the semester, the GTA should produce a statement of teaching philosophy deriving from what was observed in light of the GTA's perception of effectiveness and the effect of the observation semester on his/her own teaching philosophy and style.
+- The GTA should read the assignments and sit in on the mentor's class in order to observe how the class progresses and to maintain a clear perception of the development of ideas and demands upon the students and the professor over the course of the semester. - The mentoring professor should meet regularly with the GTA being mentored to reflect upon the class meetings and answer any questions. - The GTA should be given the opportunity to teach at least three, but no more than five, classes in the course during the semester. - The GTA should be actively involved on a limited basis in evaluating or responding to essays and other graded work over the course of the semester.
+For instance, the GTA might grade a duplicate set of papers or exams and compare the grades s/he would have assigned with those assigned by the mentoring professor.
+If the GTA is a seasoned and experienced teacher, then s/he might be entrusted with grading a set of papers or exams, particularly if the papers or exams cover a unit taught by the GTA.
+The mentoring professor will need to review and approve the GTA's grading in order to insure that consistent standards are being applied. - By the end of the semester, the GTA should produce a detailed working syllabus, including outlines of five to ten lesson plans for her/his own course. - Also by the end of the semester, the GTA should produce a statement of teaching philosophy deriving from what was observed in light of the GTA's perception of effectiveness and the effect of the observation semester on his/her own teaching philosophy and style.